zouloux/tsbundle/README.md

 Todo doc

+### Package.json fields

+Good source of info : https://areknawo.com/whats-what-package-json-cheatsheet/

 ### Roadmap

 #### 0.9-beta
-- Read package.json with tsbundle config
+👍 Read package.json with tsbundle config
-- Compile to any module and any target with tsc only
+👍 Compile to any module and any target with tsc only
-- Compile minified targets with gzip report
+👍 Compile minified targets with gzip report
+👍 Output bundled file for browsers
+👍 Output several linked files for node and bundlers

+#### 1.0-rc
 - Load local tsconfig.json next to package.json which overrides tsbundle defaults

-#### 1.0-rc
-- Output bundled file for browsers
-- Output several linked files for node and bundlers
 - Load .terserrc and override defaults
 - Full documentation
 - Example with defaults